How Komodo Found a “Water-Up” Solution to Overcrowding

 Ripples of Change

 The results are already surfacing.
-By prioritizing communication over competition, the operators have reclaimed the “exclusive” feel of Komodo’s most precious sites.
+By prioritising communication over competition, the operators have reclaimed the “exclusive” feel of Komodo’s most precious sites.
 If too many boats are waiting, some now simply decide to move on to a different site – a level of self-regulation that was previously unthinkable.

 The 20-minute committee sent out another survey, specifically for dive guides, captains and dive shop managers.
 The majority of respondents reported an improvement in all areas; safety, environment and enhanced dive experience for their guests.